 Soon after the announcement we tried to sell as many of the goods from our shop as we could, before shutting it down.
 At one point the army arrived, carrying guns, to make sure we had done so-we didn't risk reopening it to the public after that.
-But they would also show up randomly and ask us to open it so that they could rid of our household items too.
-We sat outside our house with our old clothes. toys, kitchenware and furniture, trying to sell it all.
+But they would also show up randomly and ask us to open it so that they could help themselves to whatever they wanted.
+They never paid and we never asked them to.
+We were all very scared.
+We had to get rid of our household items too.
+We sat outside our house with our old clothes, toys, kitchenware and furniture, trying to sell it all.
 I recall lots of women doing this.